mmm/mmm.github.com/source/_posts/2015-10-13-docker-cdh.markdown

 ### Ports and Docker

 There are a few ways to deal with accessing port `8088` of the yarn resource manager from outside of the docker container.
 I typically use ssh for everything and just forward ports out to `localhost` on the host.
-Most people will expect to access ports directly on the `docker-machine ip` address.

-Map that when you first spin up the container via
+However, most people will expect to access ports directly on the `docker-machine ip` address.
+To do that, you have to map each port when you first spin up the `cdh` container using the `-P 8088` option

     docker run -d -v target -P 8088 --name=mycdh svds/cdh

-Then you should be good with something like
+Then you should be good to go with something like

     open http://`docker-machine ip`:8088/